-Are you putting off getting your kitchen exhaust system cleaned?
+Are you putting off getting a kitchen exhaust cleaning?
 If you wait longer than the NFPA 96 Fire Code recommends, you’ll be doing more harm than good.
-When you get your kitchen exhaust system cleaned regularly, you prevent costly maintenance problems down the road such as poor ventilation, overburdened fan motors, and potential fires that can close your business down for good.
+When you get your restaurant hood cleaning and kitchen exhaust cleaning regularly, you prevent costly maintenance problems down the road such as poor ventilation, overburdened fan motors, and potential fires that can close your business down for good.
 Remember: An ounce of prevention is worth a pound of cure!

 Hood & Exhaust

-At Silver Lining Hood Cleaners, our goal is to provide the most thorough and complete kitchen exhaust cleaning available, in accordance with NFPA 96 and Portland fire codes, and also in compliance with Oregon Health Authority cleaning requirements.
+At Silver Lining Hood Cleaners, our goal is to provide the most thorough and complete restaurant hood cleaning and kitchen exhaust cleaning available, in accordance with NFPA 96 and Portland fire codes, and also in compliance with Oregon Health Authority cleaning requirements.
 Our technicians are certified, and our company is fully licensed, bonded, and insured.

 We use an innovative foam chemical application to eat away the grease, which can be rinsed away afterwards with minimal water and minimal mess.